madsbv/nix/README.md

 Next steps:
 2. ~~Use mbv-xps13 as deployer to desktop with nixos-anywhere, test and document that installation flow.~~
 3.  ~~Consider keeping Gentoo installation around, or at least backing up stuff like game saves.~~
-4. Set up deploy-rs to manage deployments to every system at once.
+4. ~~Set up deploy-rs to manage deployments to every system at once.~~
 6. Set up home-assistant on xps13.
 7. Set up something like Ollama on desktop for LLM stuff.
+  - Ollama as server is up and running on mbv-desktop:11434 (I think, double check the port).
+Figure out how to set up clients to use it, e.g. emacs and raycast

 ### Note on DNS and Tailscale
 https://github.com/tailscale/tailscale/issues/1543